Viviana Villacorta: International career

 As well as the United States, Villacorta is eligible to represent Peru and El Salvador internationally through her parents.

 She has represented the United States at under-18, under-19 and under-20 level.
 In January 2018, Villacorta was named to the squad for the 2018 CONCACAF Women's U-20 Championship, making four appearances as the United States finished as runners-up to Mexico.
 In August she was part of the squad at the 2018 FIFA U-20 Women's World Cup held in France, starting all three group stage games as the team failed to progress after finishing third behind Spain and Japan.
 In 2019, Villacorta was selected to represent the United States at the 2019 Summer Universiade.

 Personal life

 Villacorta's father, Julio, won a state championship with El Camino College's soccer team.
 She has two older sisters, Vanessa and Veronica, who both played college soccer at UC Merced.
+Her partner is Orlando Pride teammate, goalkeeper Anna Moorhouse.
+They have a dog called Betty.